Handling Pagination and Infinite Scroll in Python Web Scraping

 2. Selenium Infinite Scroll Simulation

-Uses JavaScript execution to scroll to the bottom, waits for new elements to load, and repeats until no new content appears.
+Uses JavaScript execution to scroll to the bottom, waits for new elements, and repeats until no new content appears.

 from selenium import webdriver